Kichlids/HCI_Project/READ_ME.md

   More styling needed.

 Note:
-  All examples are hard coded.
+  Tested by Nexus 5X API 28 (virtual device in android studio) All examples are hard coded.
   If there are multiple example, only the first one will work.